MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/shared-spatial-anchors-in-directx.md

 ## Local anchor transfers

-In situations where you cannot use Azure Spatial Anchors, [local anchor transfers](../../out-of-scope/local-anchor-transfers-in-directx.md) enable one HoloLens device to export an anchor to be imported by a second HoloLens device.
-Note that this approach provides less robust anchor recall than Azure Spatial Anchors, and iOS and Android devices are not supported by this approach.
+In situations where you can't use Azure Spatial Anchors, [local anchor transfers](../../out-of-scope/local-anchor-transfers-in-directx.md) enable one HoloLens device to export an anchor to be imported by a second HoloLens device.
+This approach provides less robust anchor recall than Azure Spatial Anchors, and iOS and Android devices are not supported by this approach.

 ## See also
 * [Shared experiences in mixed reality](shared-experiences-in-mixed-reality.md)